mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 by Barbara Oakley which goes deeper into balancing the focussed and diffuse modes of thinking.
 For this reason, taking break is really important and helps me reset my mind.

-Getting interrupted during these periods ruins my train of thought and is something that I avoid by disabling notifications and blocking time in my calendar.
+However getting interrupted during the focused periods ruins my train of thought and is something that I avoid by disabling notifications and blocking time in my calendar.

 Having a routine helps tremendously and keeps me sane, regular exercise in the morning keeps my mind clean and gives me energy for the rest of the day to focus better.

-## Communication
+## Emails

-I start my day by reading emails, the first tip that I got from a coworker is to group all the incoming email by tags, while I use an internal tool and a custom set of filters at work I think that https://github.com/mbrt/gmailctl or a similar tool can help.
+The first tip that I got from a coworker is to group all the incoming email by tags, while I use an internal tool and a custom set of filters at work to tag emails I think that https://github.com/mbrt/gmailctl or a similar tool can help.

 The first thing is to free your inbox from emails that aren't that useful to have your attention